 Connected to these lobes is the internal cortex.
 This tender area in the middle of your brain controls the majority of thoughts and analysis.
 Particularly pertinent, four lobes travel to your cortex, along with two hemispheres: the right and the left.

-Left Brain is What Helps You Write, Read and Calculate Numbers.
+Left Brain Helps You Write, Read, and Calculate Numbers

 Your left hemisphere is typically the most dominant portion of your brain.
 Mainly it controls your ability to talk, read, write, or do mathematical calculations.

 The right side of your brain is responsible for visual-spatial functions like musical rhythm.
-It is also responsible for the ability to draw, and other visual memories associated with computing, programming and drawing things.
+It is also responsible for drawing and other visual memories associated with computing, programming, and drawing things.

-Frontal Lobe is Number One Injury From Car Crashes.
+Is frontal lobe Number One Injury From Car Crashes?

 - Frontal Lobe is About Personality and Emotions.